 You’ll learn more from attending one conference than all the books and blog posts you can read in one month.
 This may sound like a tall order, but seriously, if you are actively listening to the presenter, it’s hard not to learn more than by simply being there.

-Secondly, the fact that you are there in person (as opposed to, say, listening to a podcast) means that you participate in the full experience; non-verbal cues (such as body language or facial expressions), as well as presentation slides and Q&A sessions that are normally cut from the podcast, are all factors that can make a session more rewarding, and provide valuable insights too.
+Secondly, the fact that you are there in person (as opposed to, say, listening to a podcast) means that you participate in the full experience.
+This includes non-verbal cues (such as body language or facial expressions), as well as presentation slides and Q&A sessions that are normally cut from the podcast.
+These are all factors that can make a session more rewarding, and provide valuable insights too.

 Then there’s the networking.
 Some may derisively call it schmoozing, however, this is a very important benefit of conferences that should not be underestimated.
 The contacts that you can make by grabbing a meal or a coffee during a break can be worth the cost of the conference alone.
 I’ve won at least $50,000 worth of business just by attending the last two Web Directions South conferences–and that’s without even really trying!

-So how can you benefit the most from attending a conference?
+So how can you benefit the most if you attend two conferences a year?
 Here are seven tips: